The initial growth of sidebranches in ammonium chloride dendrites: Materials and Methods

-Images were obtained from a charged coupled device (CCD) camera attached to the microscope and acquired directly into the computer via a Data Translation DT3155 frame grabber with a resolution of $640 \times 480$ pixels.
-The ultimate resolution of the images was $0.63 \pm 0.01 \mu$m/pixel.
+Images were obtained at 1-second intervals from a charged coupled device (CCD) camera attached to the microscope and acquired directly into the computer via a Data Translation DT3155 frame grabber with a resolution of $640 \times 480$ pixels.
+The resolution of the images was $\SI{0.628 \pm 0.010}{\micro \meter/pixel}$.
+A typical crystal image, with $\rho = \SI{3.1}{\micro m}$ and $v = \SI{1.6}{\micro m/s}$, is shown above in Fig.~\ref{fig:img}.

-To obtain a single crystal, the solution was heated to dissolve all the NH$_4$Cl, stirred to eliminate concentration gradients, and then cooled to initiate growth.
-Many crystals would nucleate, but an automated process was set up to acquire images and slowly adjust the temperature until only a single isolated crystal remained.
-Once a suitably aligned single crystal was obtained, the temperature was gradually lowered at a rate of $0.75\times {10^{-3}} ^\circ$C /s to initiate dendritic growth.
-Once steady state dendritic growth was observed, approximately 5300 images were acquired at 1-second intervals.